Mohanavadivel-git/caasworkshop/workstation-setup.md

 1. The CaaS team maintains a repository of sample apps that will run on CaaS.
 You will clone this repo locally, and then go through the process of building a container image with one of the sample apps.

-2. Navigate to a directory **diferent from the localdev directory**.
+2. Navigate to a directory **different from the localdev directory**.

 ```bash
 # Example